w3c/tocc/management/Framework.md

 #### Vocabulary Model Kind

 The Vocabulary Model Kind is used to provide formal definitions of key business terms.
 Formal definitions should be developed according to the principles defined in ISO 704.

-Roughly equivalent to IEEE 2413 semantic model kind
+NOTE: This is roughly equivalent to IEEE 2413 semantic model kind

 ##### Conventions

 The Vocabulary Model Kind is presented as a template providing the following static metadata for each entry.

 -   Term
--   English Definition
+-   Definition

 Optional static metadata for each entity and relationship includes\

 -   Preferred Synonym(s)
 -   Admitted Synonym(s)
--   Deprecated Synonym(s)\
+-   Deprecated Synonym(s)
 -   Note(s)
--   Example(s)\
+-   Example(s)

 ##### Operations

 ##### Correspondence Rules

+##### Example

 #### Ontology Model Kind\